 In the late 1800s, Mormon pioneers settled in the area, and it evolved into an agrarian and ranching community called Short Creek.
 Although there were previous attempts to settle the area, in the early 1900s the area attracted Mormon pioneers who successfully established water infrastructure that supported development.
 Pioneers began ranching and developing a community and in 1914 Mohave County funded a wooden schoolhouse.
 A post office soon followed.
 Families seeking refuge from religious persecution relocated to the community.
-Federal and State authorities conducted several raids intended to stamp out the settlement, beginning in 1935, again in 1944, and again in 1953.
+Federal and State authorities conducted several raids intended to stamp out the settlement, beginning in 1935, again in 1944 and again in 1953.
 None would compare to the raid by the state of Arizona in July of 1953, which separated families and reduced the community population substantially.
-Arizona Governor Howard S. Pyle announced to the world that the men would be put in prison, the women held in detention homes, and the children adopted out so that after two years their records would be destroyed and their identity lost.
+Arizona Governor Howard S. Pyle announced to the world that the men would be put in prison, the women held in detention homes and the children adopted out, so that after two years their records would be destroyed and their identity lost.
 Newspapers articles and public opinion found the raid unacceptable as a means of dealing with differences in cultural beliefs.
-After several years, and great efforts of community leaders, families were reunited and returned to the area.
+After several years families were reunited and returned to the area.
 Eventually, community life returned to normal.
-The impact of the raid; however, still has cultural implications on many residents today.

-In the early 1940s, a group of religious adherents established a private property-holding trust known as the United Effort Plan Trust (hereinafter, the "UEP Trust" or "Trust").
-The UEP Trust was established for religious purposes for the benefit of members of a religious movement working toward a religious order known as the United Order.
-The goal of the creators of the Trust was to achieve a self-sufficient and egalitarian community that preserved the small-town character of the community and supported legitimate business ventures while maintaining a philanthropic mission.
-As land was donated to the Trust, members of the movement were allowed to build homes and businesses on the Trust's property and nearly all development in the community occurred on Trust land.
-Most people were apportioned approximately one acre of land for residential use, and generally, a low-density development pattern was followed.
-The dominant residential development pattern usually involved seven to ten homes being placed on a single ten-acre block.
+In the early 1940s, the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS) established a charitable religious trust named the United Effort Plan Trust (UEP Trust).
+The UEP Trust held property in the community for the benefit of church members.
+The UEP Trust was founded for the intent of living the Mormon tenet of the United Order, which resulted in a self-sufficient and egalitarian community that preserved the small town character of the community and supported legitimate business ventures that maintained its charitable and philanthropic mission.
+As property was consecrated to the FLDS Church, it was placed in the UEP Trust where church members were allowed to build homes and businesses.
+A large portion of development occurred on UEP Trust land.
+As the community grew, agriculture flourished.
+A large dairy opened and agricultural operations filled a storehouse with food.
+Most homes were apportioned about an acre of land.
+Generally, a low density development pattern was followed.
+Seven to ten homes located on ten acre blocks became the dominant residential development pattern.
 As is often the case in rural communities, citizens worked together to develop telephone, irrigation, culinary water, electricity, and wastewater services.
-As the community grew, agriculture flourished, a large dairy operation was opened, and agricultural operations were used to fill a community storehouse with food.